vygr/ChrysaLisp/doc/ASSIGNMENT.md

 (def-func-end)
 ```

-Here we have to declare the function as trashing all as use of the C-Script
+Here we have to declare the function as trashing all registers as use of the
-compiler could end up allocating and therefore invalidating any register.
-We
+C-Script compiler could end up allocating and therefore invalidating any
-are also aliasing the name and id variables to do double duty to save some
+register.
+We are also aliasing the name and id variables to do double duty to
-stack space and avoid a union !
-Naughty maybe, but heck this is how we get the
+save some stack space and avoid a union !
+Naughty maybe, but heck this is how
-performance and why we write in assembler :)
+we get the performance and why we write in assembler :)

 The {} are just another way of declaring a string, like with "", just that {}
 allows embedded "" and via-versa.
 It's just a string in the end that gets
-passed too `(assign)`.
+passed to `(assign)`.

 The C-Script compiler emits all the code required to read and write the
 variables, with their correct data type.
 If you are curious to see the code
-emitted by the compiler you can switch on printing out of the emitted code by
+emitted by the compiler you can switch on printing of the emitted code by use
-use of the debug_emit and debug_inst flags.
+of the debug_emit and debug_inst flags.
 A `(setq debug_inst t)` will enable
 printing of each expression compilation, `(setq debug_emit t)` will enable
 printing of the entire functions final instructions.
 Be sure to `(setq
 debug_inst nil)` and `(setq debug_emit nil)` after the section of code or